gloewing/sMTL/README.md

 2) Breast Cancer application: https://osf.io/k6ynp/

-This data was a pre-processed version of data from:
+This is a pre-processed version of data from:

 Katie Planey.
 (2020). curatedBreastData: Curated breast cancer gene expression data with survival and treatment information R package version 2.18.0.